The0neThatlooks/BioSync/README.md

 Hello!
-This is my first ever project naed BioSync, I hope you like it.
-Any feedback would be appreciated.git add README.md
+This is my first ever project named BioSync, I hope you like it.
+Any feedback would be appreciated.